decentralized-identity/didcomm-messaging/docs/spec-files/problems.md

 #### Replying to Warnings

 When Alice sends a `w.*` problem report to Bob, and Bob decides that the warning is actually an error, he SHOULD reply to Alice to let her know about the consequences of his evaluation.
-Bob's reply is another `problem-report` message.
-It looks very similar to Alice's original, except:
+Bob's reply is another [problem report](#problem-reports).
+It looks very similar to Alice's original message, except:

 * The `code` in Bob's message now begins with `e.`.
 The remainder of the code MAY (often will be) identical, but this is not required; if Bob knows more details than Alice did, he SHOULD provide them.
 The *scope* in Bob's code MUST be at least as broad as the scope in Alice's original message.
 (For example, Bob MUST NOT use scope `m` to say the protocol continues with only a bad message ignored, if Alice's original warning said she considered the scope to be `p`.)
 * The `args` property may or may not match.